osmbe/osm-welcome-tool/README.md

 # Loading new contributors

-Add a periodic job (e.g. with cron) that executes the files `get_new.php` and `update_existing.php` as the **user of the web server**.
+Add a periodic job (e.g. with cron) that executes the files `get_new.php` and `update_existing.php` with PHP as the **user of the web server**.
 If you do it as root, the content on the web platform will be read-only.

 An example crontab: